jimbaker/clamped/README.md

 To write a clampable Python class, here's what it looks like.
 Note that such classes need to extend a Java class and/or Java interfaces.
 This Python class extends two Java interfaces, `Serializable` and `Callable`.
-By doing so, Java code knows how to work with your Python classes.
+By extending an interface or implementing class, you make it possible for Java code to know how to work with your Python classes.
 Note this part is no different than writing a Python callback for Java.
-However, the key extra step is the use of `ClampProxyMaker`, which also indicates that the package for this class should be `bar`, or fully qualified, `bar.clamped.BarClamp`.
+However, the key extra step is the use of `clamp_base`, which also indicates that the root package for this class should be `bar`, or fully qualified, `bar.clamped.BarClamp`.

 ````python
 from java.io import Serializable
 from java.util.concurrent import Callable
 from clamp import clamp_base

 BarBase = clamp_base("bar")  # metaclass to map to Java packages

 class BarClamp(BarBase, Callable, Serializable):